IBM/IBM-QRadar-Universal-Cloud-REST-API/Community Developed/BeyondTrust/PM Cloud/README.md

     - *(Supply or modify other fields as needed)*
 6. Click the **Protocol** tab to proceed to the next configuration section
 7. On the **Protocol** tab, enter the appropriate values in each of the configuration fields:
-    - **Log Source Identifier** - Provide a value to describe the source of these events; IBM suggests the name / hostname of the system generating the events
+    - **Log Source Identifier** - It is suggested to initially use a dummy value, then once all configuration is entered and you reach the **Test** step below, the test should return the correct identifier.
+Use that value to replace the dummy value.
     - **Workflow** - Copy and paste the contents of the appropriate workflow XML file here
     - **Workflow Parameters** - Copy and paste the contents of the appropriate workflow parameters XML file here
     - *(Supply or modify other fields as needed)*